theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/execute_all_defined_xu_extractions.md

 ---
-layout: page
-title: Execute & Schedule All Xtract Universal Extractions
+title: Execute & Schedule all Extractions
 description: execute_all_defined_xu_extractions
-permalink: /:collection/:path
-weight: 45
 ---

 ### About

-The following article shows how to execute and schedule all defined extractions in the Xtract Universal Designer.
+The following article shows how to execute and schedule all defined extractions in the {{ productName }} Designer.

 The implementation of this scenario is realized via the integration of an SSIS-package.

-The package uses the onboard SSIS tasks to sequentially call all existing extractions in Xtract Universal.
+The package uses the onboard SSIS tasks to sequentially call all existing extractions in {{ productName }}.

 The execution is implemented via the SQL Server Agent as part of the SSIS-DB.